 Nortek has a wide and varied worldwide supply chain in place consisting of over seventy trusted individual suppliers, built up over many decades of trade.
 Our core suppliers are already largely based in the UK, Japan, South Korea, USA, Canada and Asia and so we do not foresee any short or long term supply issues with the bulk of our schedules and materials purchases regardless of the effects of Brexit.

-Of the few suppliers that we trade with, which are either headquartered or have warehousing based within the EU we are currently working closely with them during the current transition in order to mitigate any supply or trade issues when or if they should arise.
+Of the few suppliers that we trade with, which are either headquartered or have warehousing based within the EU these are larger entities who have their own long term planning in place and we are currently working closely with them during the current transition in order to mitigate any supply or trade issues when (or if ) they should arise.
 However we are already in a position to source any affected materials and components from alternative suppliers outside of the EU on either a temporary or permanent basis with the minimum of disruption should supplies from the EU be interrupted.

 Legislation & Certification

 This page will be updated with more details as more information becomes available.
-Last Updated 23rd August 2019.
+Last Updated 2nd December 2020.